 Maui Expectations Vs Reality Whales

 Reality: If you’re visiting in February or March, this expectation could be a reality.
-However, whales don’t start showing up until about October/November-earliest.
+However, whales won’t start showing up until about October/November.
 Even then, they’re few and far between and not super active after their long journey from Alaska.
-However, once January rolls around, you’ll see plenty on the island’s south and west side.
+However, once January rolls around, you’ll see plenty on the island’s south and west sides.
 The humpbacks seem to like the shallow channels in these areas.
 You can get some great views of the whales in their natural habitat aboard a top-rated whale watch with Kai Kanani.

 Hawaii line